nginx/unit-docs/source/installation.rst

       To install Unit from `FreeBSD packages <https://www. freebsd.org/doc/en_US.ISO8859-1/books/handbook/pkgng-intro.html>`_,
-      install the core package and other packages you need:
+      get the core package and other packages you need:

       .. code-block:: console